sco1t/PPC-terminal/readme.md

-This is a simple terminal for Pocket PCs
+This is a simple terminal for Pocket PCs running Windows Mobile 6

 ![ppc-terminal.JPG](/ppc-terminal.JPG)